niravnmore/javascripttut/README.md

 - External : creating a separate js file and adding a link of the file in HTML document using `<script>` tag.
 - Asynchronous and Deferred : using an external js file with async or deferred option to optimise or manipulate webpage structure.

+## Comments in Javascript

+Comments are used to add information about the code, warnings or suggestions which can help to understand the code and deliver a message.
+Javascript comments are not executed and ignored by Javascript engine.
+Comments can also be used to exclude certain lines of code from being executed.

+Single line comments can be added using `//` at the start of the comment.
+Anything written after `//` will not be executed for that line.

+    //This is a single line comment

+Multi line comments can be added by using `/*` and `*/`.
+Any code written between these tags will be consided as comments and will not be executed.

+    /*
+    This is a
+    multi
+    line
+    comment
+    */

+## Variables in Javascript